designhubz-org/react-widget-example/README.md

 ## `useVTOWidget`

-It's the custom hook to expose functions from Designhubz widget to react component side.
+It's the custom hook to expose functions from Designhubz widget to the React components.

 ### Example